dsoto/WP19/outline.md

     - Our fit to the generator specifications has a slope of 0.270 lph per kVA of load
     - The fit has a slope of 0.059 lph per kVA of rated power
     - Table @tbl:modeled_SFC shows the modeled specific fuel consumption.
-    - In practice, we expect wear and tear to reduce the efficiency of the generator.
+    - In practice, we expect wear and tear to reduce the efficiency of the generator and increase the SFC.

 - Since we have the time series observations of kVA we can model a duration curve for the specific fuel consumption.
-    - Report CDFs of specific fuel
     - The modeled specific fuel consumption at 100% load range from 0.287 to 0.302 liters per kVA-hour
     - The modeled specific fuel consumption at the rated load range from 0.361 to 0.681 liters per kVA-hour